medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

     </Scope>

 <br/>
-* As [DocumentReference-structure] can't be referenced in the above xml-snippet, you can find the structure to be included here:

-<a href="DocumentReference-instanceHomeCareObservationDocumentReference.xml" target="_blank">[DocumentReference-structure]</a>
+* As [DocumentReference-structure] can't be referenced in the above xml-snippet, you can find the example of the structure to be included here: <a href="DocumentReference-instanceHomeCareObservationDocumentReference.xml" target="_blank">[DocumentReference-structure]</a>

 ### Reliable messaging